ransome1/sleek/README.md

   - start dates
   - <a href="https://github.com/ransome1/sleek/wiki/Recurring-todos">recurrences</a>
 * Todo-List can be grouped and sorted by priorities, due dates, contexts or projects
+* The sorting order can be defined on all 4 levels
 * Todos can be filtered by contexts, projects and priorities
 * Todos can be looked up by full-text search
 * Autocomplete function suggests available contexts and projects